 At the command line, use

-states of discrete-time nonlinear systems.
-These commands implement
+of discrete-time nonlinear systems.
+These commands implement discrete-time

-discrete-time extended Kalman filter (EKF) and unscented Kalman filter
+extended Kalman filter (EKF), unscented Kalman filter (UKF) and particle

 When you perform online state estimation in Simulink or at the command line, the following requirements apply: